How to Make a Rat-Shaped Novelty Cake

 Children love it, and if you're not keen on the rat, why not make a fat cat cake for the fat cats in your life?
 (Perfect for the boss?)

-How Remy the Rat Cake Came About
+How Remy The Rat Cake Came About

 This idea came to me when I was working on a menu for food for a child's Halloween party, and in desperation, I thought back to the truffle cakes of my childhood.
 I suddenly realised that those cakes were made from all the left-overs of the day and reproduced for sale on the morrow.
 I used to love them.
 They are also perfect for making shapes.
 You have cake-clay in essence.
 Malleable when warm but will set fairly firmly in the fridge.
 I made mine very speedily, and it was the prototype, but you could take a little more care and come up with something even more life-like.
 You could really go to town on presentation.
-You could make lots of lovely flowers from fruits, sweets, marzipan and icing.
-You could create a 'dustbin' from cake and icing.
-Let your imagination run riot.
-I'll perhaps go to town a little more next year.

-Ingredients for Your Rat Cake
+Ingredients For Your Rat Cake

 - Plain, cheap, ready made cake from supermarket or you can use up your own left over cake